 respect at the neglected, rural grave of George

 "William" and Helen (White) Clark at the Joab Holloway Cemetery

 As always, they gathered firsthand

 documentation about many branches of cousins who were pioneers of this region in

 the mid 1800s.
 The 2009 trip included five days in 13 counties, as shown on the

-map at right.
+map.
 It produced

 more than 175 pages of copied material -- now added to the family archive of some